Thanks to Roger for providing a link to a DA calculator (couldn’t find a TAS calculator that considered moisture?). [;)]

 I am not looking for sympathy.

 Didn’t think so, that’s why I said mine had run out.
+In fact, based upon the posts on this site, there are others with far worse problems.

 I would find that hard to believe.
 However I am sure you will be using your highly doubtful and highly questionable methodologies for supporting preconceived negative comments and prove me ‘wrong’.
+The only difference between me and those others with lemons is that I think the number of defects, especially recurring ones, is indicative of incomplete testing and poor quality control.

 The first part of this sentence doesn’t have anything to do with the second part, so I don’t know what you are trying to say.
 But, I THINK what you meant to say was poor quality, not poor quality control.
 You may have forgotten a very long thread about this very topic you and I shared over a year ago.
 I thought I had been able to correct your earlier misunderstandings.
 Do we need to go over it again?